ferncabrera/open_ims/README.md

 # open_ims
-A custom Inventory Management Solution (IMS) designed and built specifically for the Christensen Consulting Group (CCG).
+An Inventory Management System (IMS) designed and built for the Christensen Consulting Group (CCG).

 ## Development